 \section{Statement of the problem}

-In this paper, we will discuss a tension that is already present between the uncertainty (dispersion \citep{sakurai}) associated with the neutron EDM and the experimentally measured results.
-The analysis starts by considering the order of magnitude of the neutron mean square radius, which can be extracted from both simple back of the envelope calculations but that can also be inferred from the deep inelastic scattering of electrons on protons and the well-known facts about the extreme similarity between protons and neutrons (as represented, for instance, in the SU(2)- Isopspin symmetry of the strong interactions).
+In this paper, we will discuss a tension that is already present between the uncertainty ( or {\it``dispersion"} \citep{sakurai}) associated with the neutron EDM and the experimentally measured results.
+The analysis starts by considering the order of magnitude of the neutron mean square radius, which can be extracted from simple back-of-the-envelope calculations but can also be inferred from the deep inelastic scattering of electrons on protons and the well-known facts about the extreme similarity between protons and neutrons (as represented, for instance, in the SU(2)—Isopspin symmetry of the strong interactions).